The AAA Capital Funding Knowledge Base

 Fact: Over time, owning a home is often more cost-effective than renting.

 Many people assume renting is more affordable.
-While rent may seem cheaper month-to-month, that isn’t always the case—especially in markets where rents are rising due to high demand and limited supply.
+While rent may seem cheaper month-to-month, that isn’t always the case—especially in markets where rents are rising.

 • When you rent, 100% of your payment goes to your landlord.
 You build no equity.